 KAl2(AlSi3O10)(OH)2 MICA GROUP

 Resisting the punishment of erosional environments.
-The term “mica” is so familiar to the general public that it is often considered a mineral in itself.
-Of course it is a group of minerals and most people who are knowledgeable about minerals know the three most common mica minerals.
-Muscovite, Biotite, and Lepidolite and perhaps a few of the less common Micas Glauconite, Paragonite, Phlogopite and Zinnwaldite.
-The Mica Group is actually a rather large group of minerals with over 30 members.
+Most people know about the three most common mica minerals.
+Muscovite, Biotite, and Lepidolite.
+Less common Micas Glauconite, Paragonite, Phlogopite and Zinnwaldite.
+The Mica Group is large with over 30 members.